ba-st/Willow/README.md

   are available [here](https://www.slideshare.net/gcotelli/willow-101-82159948)
   and a video of the presentation can be seen [here](https://youtu.be/-QmvIBLDASM).

-- Another follow up presentation was mande in the ESUG 2018 and Smalltalks 2018 conferences.
+- Another follow up presentation was made in the ESUG 2018 and Smalltalks 2018 conferences.
 The slides are available [here](https://www.slideshare.net/FASTPresentations/willow-the-interaction-tour-by-maxi-tabacman) and a video of the presentation can be seen [here](https://youtu.be/U6-JoPRcXHc)